Photographing LA's Nightlife of Crime and Trauma

 The scenes he photographs—a teenager wheeled away on a stretcher, a man electrocuted by a telephone wire, the aftermath of a drunk driving accident—can be gruesome.
 “My reality is people’s most harshest realities,” Lane often says.

-Los Angeles-based photographer theonepointeight spent a week with Lane, documenting the crime he trails every night.
+Los Angeles-based photographer the1point8 spent a week with Lane, documenting the crime he trails every night.
 These are some of those scenes.

-See more of theonepoingeight’s photography on his website and Instagram.
+See more of the1point8’s photography on his website and Instagram.
 See more of Scott Lane’s work on his website and YouTube channel.